mukeshkdangi/brand_analyer/README.md

 ## Problem Statement
 > Design an  develope a System to automatically remove advertisements from the video (and corresponding audio) which is interspersed with advertisements.
 Furthermore, design a process based on specific brand images to detect the brand in the video and if present, replace the original advertisement with a corresponding topical advertisement.

-a.
-Remove ads from Video
+1. Remove ads from Video
-b.
-Replace ads with relevant ads which are determined by the logos detections from the video
+2. Replace ads with relevant ads which are determined by the logos detections from the video

 ## API and Algorithms:
 1. Google Vision [https://cloud.google.com/vision/]